bigsk1/bigsk1.github.io/_posts/2023-08-30-Silly-Tavern-with-oobabooga.md

 This would enable Image Captioning, Chat Summary, and live updating Character Expressions

 ## One click Installer on windows for running everything at once
-I got tried of having to go and start every server manually when using SillyTavern
+I got tired of having to go and start every server manually when using SillyTavern

 I created a one click installer make a shortcut from it and place on your desktop